comet-ml/comet-examples/integrations/mxnet/readme.md

-# Comet and MXNet
+# Comet and MXNet models

-The example `mlflow-with-comet.py` in this folder shows an example of including `import comet_ml` in an MLFlow script and then running as usual.
+An example for using Comet Experiment Management with MXNet models using the CIFAR10 dataset.

 ## Setup